Chubb Fire & Security: History

 In April 2003, Chubb was acquired for £622m by United Technologies Corporation.
 In March 2007, UTC bought Initial Fire and Security, the security arm of Rentokil Initial and proceeded to merge the business and its assets with Chubb in UTC Climate, Controls & Security.

+In 2009, Chubb New Zealand sold multiple departments to ISS A/S. It followed the 2006 murder of minor Liam Ashley while in a Chubb prison transport van, although a New Zealand Department of Corrections Inspectorate report found that the vast majority of factors were outside the control of Chubb.
 In December 2013, Chubb's Australian cash in transit business was sold to Prosegur.

 In 2020, Chubb was spun off with the rest of UTC Climate, Controls & Security into a separate company, Carrier Global.

+During late 2021, the company obtained approved supplier status in the British rail sector via the RISQS (Railway Industry Supplier Qualification Scheme) verification system.

-On 3 January 2022 it was announced that Carrier Global had sold the business to APi Group Corporation for US$ 3.1 billion.
+On 3 January 2022 it was announced that Carrier Global had sold the business to APi Group for US$ 3.1 billion.